Now You See Me 2: Sequel

 In May 2015, Lions Gate Entertainment CEO Jon Feltheimer announced that they had "already begun early planning" for a sequel called Now You See Me 3.
 It was later confirmed that Lizzy Caplan would reprise the role of Lula May.
 Lionsgate revealed in April 2020 that Eric Warren Singer would be the screenwriter for the film.
 In September 2022, it was announced that Ruben Fleischer would direct the film while Seth Grahame-Smith replaced Singer as the screenwriter.
 By March 2024, Eisenberg had read the screenplay for a third film and was hopeful that principal photography would begin "in the next six months".
 On April 16, it was announced that Ariana Greenblatt, Dominic Sessa, and Justice Smith had been cast in the film, alongside the returning Eisenberg, Harrelson, Franco, Caplan, Isla Fisher, and Ruffalo.
 On May 2, Rosamund Pike was confirmed to have joined the third installment.
-On July 2, Lionsgate announced that Now You See Me 3 will be released on November 14, 2025.
+On July 2, Lionsgate announced that Now You See Me 3 would be released on November 14, 2025.